Joan Beauchamp Procter: Ill health and early death

 Chronic ill-health persisted throughout Joan Procter’s adult life and she underwent several surgical operations.
 She displayed great determination and good humour, but all of her achievements were accomplished against a background of constant pain.
 In 1928, after five years of intensive activity at London Zoo, serious illness prevented further work and she decided to resign from her post.
 Herbrand Russell, 11th Duke of Bedford, as President of the Zoological Society, refused to accept her resignation.

 In 1928, Peter Chalmers Mitchell involved her in planning for the new zoological park that was then being developed at Whipsnade and he sent her to stay there, at Hall Farm, while she was recuperating from her illness.
 Every morning she rode on a donkey or a pony from Hall Farm to the edge of the Downs.
 The track she followed still exists within Whipsnade Zoo, named in her memory, as "Miss Joan’s Ride".

 Joan Procter's involvement with large, potentially dangerous animals continued in her final years.
 At Whipsnade she had a close encounter with an escaped brown bear, which she captured by enticing it with some honey before shutting it in a lavatory.
 Towards the end of her life, when she could only get around the grounds of London Zoo in an electric wheelchair, she was still often accompanied by a 3-metre-long Komodo dragon on a leash.

 Although seriously ill, she continued to work intermittently, painting in watercolours and planning articles for the Manchester Guardian.
 She died from cancer at her home in St Mark's House, St Mark's Square, London NW1, on 20 September 1931, aged 34.
+According to Peter Chalmers Mitchell, her ashes were buried in a grave in the English Cemetery in Málaga.